w1: Deep sea survival guide 1

 bioluminescent creatures in the deep sea

 Scientific research faces a frosty adversary at the chilling depths of sea.
 It's colder than your ex's heart on Valentine's Day.
 This bone-chilling cold pose a challenge for them as the cold temperature wreaks havoc on our scientific instruments and equipment as they are not built to withstand such extreme conditions.
+While venturing into uncharted waters, studying the deep sea comes with its fair share of dangers lurking in the depths.
+It's a realm of mysteries and challenges, where scientists push the boundaries of human knowledge.

 Reference List